jonegil/gui-with-gio/teleprompter/index.md

 	Modifiers key.Modifiers
 }
 ```

 What we need here are the two bottom entries, ```Scroll``` and ```Modifiers```.
-The former returns a ```Point```, which is simply a set of X and Y float32 variables that indicate how far the user scrolled in those directions.
+The former returns a ```Point```, which is simply a set of X and Y variables that indicate how far the user scrolled in those directions:
 ```go
 type Point struct {
 	X, Y float32
 }
 ```
-With a scrollwheel on a mouse it's always Y only and often in fixed clicking amounts.
+With a scroll-wheel on a mouse it's always Y only and often in fixed clicking amounts.
 On a laptop trackpad however it can often be both, and with various amounts.

 ```Modifiers``` are just as for the ```key.Event``` a helper to indicate if ```Shift``` or ```Alt``` or any of those are pressed when the mouse event occurs.
 We'll continute to listen for the former of those.
 Like this: